 Rambling On is a seriously fun blog and podcast covering sports, music, culture, and more.
 Check us out on Reddit, Twitter, Facebook, or at our website.

 Essential tracks: "A Day at a Time," "Burden of the Cross," "Jonesin' for Jones," "Mamas Don't Let Your Cowboys Grow Up to be Babies"

 Dale Watson is country.
-He calls his particular brand of rootsy country Ameripolitan.
-Not as rock oriented as Americana, not the uncreative re-hashing of retro country, and certainly not the pop stuff that’s played on the radio, Ameripolitian is new, original music influenced by honky tonk, rockabilly, western swing, and outlaw country.
+Because that term is so misused today he refers to his music Ameripolitan, a genre he essentially invented.
+Not as rock oriented as Americana, not the uncreative re-hashing of retro/traditional country, and certainly not the pop stuff that’s played on the radio, Ameripolitan is new, original music influenced by honky tonk, rockabilly, western swing, and outlaw country.